joecabezas/joecabezas.github.io/_posts/2022-06-15-smart-home-key-reminder.md

     alt="A limit switch"
 %}

-Then the keys when hold it will trigger the microprocessor and sends the message, or even a better idea, what if when the switch is closed it also closes the circuit giving it power, this way, when the keys are not present the circuit will not consume power, and then present it will give it power but it will be mostly on Deep-Sleep mode.
+When the keys are placed, it will trigger the microprocessor and sends the message.

+I have a better idea, what if the switch instead of giving a signal to the microprocessor it gives power to the microprocessor?, this way, when the keys are not present the circuit will not consume power, great.

-This solves 50% of the power issue, no energy consumption when not triggered and only 20uA when the keys are present, is there any way to only consume power when they keys are placed?, this is what I came up with:
+This solves 50% of the power issue, no energy consumption when the keys are not present and only 20uA when the keys are present, is there any way to only consume power when they keys are placed?, this is what I came up with:

 {%
   include picture_with_note.html